Advanced search

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 It is especially important that you tell your doctor if you are also taking:

-• amitriptyline, citalopram, clomipramine, dosulepin, doxepin, fluoxetine, fluvoxamine, imipramine, isocarboxazid, lofepramine, moclobemide, paroxetine, phenelzine, selegiline and sertraline (used to treat depression)
+• amitriptyline, citalopram, clomipramine, dosulepin, doxepin, fluoxetine, fluvoxamine, imipramine, isocarboxazid, lofepramine, moclobemide, paroxetine, phenelzine, selegiline, sertraline, duloxetine and venlafaxine (used to treat depression).
+There is a risk that tedizolid phosphate could interact with certain medicines, including those mentioned, to cause side effects such as changes in blood pressure or temperature.

 • sumatriptan, zolmitriptan (used to treat migraine)